-The CSB will assign its Investigators a full-face respirator, with a variety of filters (canisters or cartridges) for a variety of atmospheres and/or contaminants that would likely be confronted during investigations.
+The CSB will assign its Investigators both a full-face respirator and a half-face respirator, with a variety of filters (canisters or cartridges) for a variety of atmospheres and/or contaminants that would likely be confronted during investigations.
 Provision will be made to acquire other appropriate filters when needed during any given investigation.
-Half-face respirators may also be acquired and issued to Investigators in appropriate circumstances, at the discretion of the DASHO.
 CSB Investigators will be able to choose from a selection of respirators in order to find the best possible fit for each person, including respirators manufactured by reputable companies.
 However, prior to use, all respirators selected for use by CSB personnel must be certified by NIOSH, and they must be adequate to protect the health of the employee and ensure compliance with all OSHA and other statutory requirements.
 Thereafter, all respirators must be used in accordance with the terms of that certification, which appears on the NIOSH certification label.
+For those who wear prescription eyeglasses, respirator spectacle kits will be provided in accordance with the provisions outlined in Appendix M.